serverless/serverless-graphql/README.md

 ## Multiple package.json

 In order to keep the total amount of code uploaded to AWS Lambda small the `foundation/app-server` directory containing the Serverless service has it's own `package.json`.
 This speeds up uploading and also should reduce the cold start time of Lambda functions.
-You don't have to run `npm install` manually at any point.
+You don't have to run `yarn install` manually at any point.
 It will only happen during deploy, but you need make sure every library you are consuming in your GraphQL endpoint is added as a dependency there.

 ### `app-client/package.json`